SovereignCloudStack/website/_i18n/en/_posts/blog/2024-02-05-sdn-scalability.md

 ### Tunneling protocols - VXLAN/Geneve

-Virtual Extensible LAN (VXLAN) and Generic Network Virtualization Encapsulation (Geneve) are network overlay protocols used in Openstack and OVN/OVS for tunneling network traffic over existing network infrastructures.
+Virtual Extensible LAN (VXLAN) and Generic Network Virtualization Encapsulation (Geneve) are network overlay protocols used in OpenStack and OVN/OVS for tunneling network traffic over existing network infrastructures.
 VXLAN is widely used for encapsulating Ethernet frames over a UDP tunnel, enabling layer 2 networks to extend over layer 3 networks.
 Geneve, a newer protocol, offers similar capabilities but with additional flexibility and extensibility.
-In Openstack, VXLAN/Geneve is critical for creating isolated, multi-tenant networks over a shared physical network infrastructure.
+In OpenStack, VXLAN/Geneve is critical for creating isolated, multi-tenant networks over a shared physical network infrastructure.
 This encapsulation allows for scalable network segmentation, providing secure and efficient communication channels within cloud environments.

 ## Physical network